boggedbrush/PatchOpsIII/PLAN_v1.2.0.md

 - Ensure warning repeats if detection happens mid-session (e.g., after download completes) unless acknowledged in the current session.

 ### 6) Install/apply flow
-- Provide three buttons inside the Mods tab:
-  - Auto install: fetch latest Enhanced + dump, validate, then place files under `BO3 Mod Files` with instructions to move/copy into the BO3 directory.
+- Enhanced tab provides:
+  - Auto download (Enhanced + dump) with progress and validation.
-  - Use local dump: open picker and run validation + placement.
+  - Use local dump picker + validation.
-  - Manual instructions: open wiki section describing where to place `BlackOps3.exe` and related files for Enhanced mode.
-- Include clear status logs per step and progress bars for downloads/extractions.
+  - Manual instructions link.
+  - Install/Update (dump-first, Enhanced-last) with `.bak` backups and tracked files.
+  - Uninstall (restore `.bak` or remove tracked files); dump-only install/uninstall buttons for testing.
+- Status is shown in-tab; launch options are disabled when Enhanced is active.
+- TODO: progress bars for installs and clearer messaging when no files were actually installed.

 ### 7) Integrity and validation
 - Shared validation helper for Enhanced packages: